-Carrying 2.5 years of experience in Software Testing, the candidate was expecting questions about testing (Testing definitions, Difference between Priority and Severity and ultimately Bug Life Cycle).
-He thought for some time and then answered that as per him all the three designs were suitable for the pizza packing.
+Carrying 2.5 years of experience in Software Testing, the candidate was expecting questions about testing (Testing definitions, Difference between Priority and Severity, and ultimately Bug Life Cycle).

-Why Do We Need Ideas For Testing Software?
+Why Do We Need Ideas For Testing Software

 #1) To Understand The Product To Be Tested

 Rather than testing, the important part is to understand what is to be tested.
-Understanding features of the product, details about what the product can do and cannot and finally relating the product to anything routine
+Understanding features of the product, details about what the product can do and cannot, and finally relating the product to anything routine.

 Let’s take a deeper dive.
 Suppose I want to test the Google.com website.
 Let’s relate it to a table.

 The basic idea over here was to relate the application with real-time objects and then it becomes really easy to generate ideas to test it with all possible perspectives.
-But to relate the product/application with a real-time product, you need to generate an idea. :)
+But to relate the product/application with a real-time product, you need to generate an idea. 🙂

 #2) Testing The Product

-Ideas cannot be generated in a single go.
+Generating ideas takes more than one attempt.
 The more you think about the product while being in real-time events, the more ideas you will get.

-- Filling liquid (again hot or cold),
+- Filling liquid (again hot or cold).

-- Playing (toddlers love to stake them up and make different designs),
+- Playing (toddlers love to stake them up and make different designs).

 #3) Bug Reporting And Tracking The Same